25 Aug 2025, by Micron21

 Comprehensive reporting tracks multiple metrics:

-By regularly testing and training employees with realistic attack scenarios, organisations can significantly reduce their vulnerability to social engineering attacks while building a security-conscious culture that serves as a powerful defence against evolving cyber threats.
+By regularly testing and training employees with realistic attack scenarios, organisations build a security-conscious culture that serves as a powerful defence against evolving cyber threats, which in turn can significantly reduce their vulnerability to social engineering attacks.

 If you're looking to improve your organisation's cybersecurity posture and ensure protection against modern phishing attacks, consider implementing a comprehensive simulated phishing training programme.
 Our team are happy to work with you on an ongoing basis to help train your staff, run effective campaigns, and continually improve your defence against this common but dangerous threat!